2018ik/2018ik.github.io/_wiki/soul.markdown

 ## Background

 The soul refers to one's mind, emotion and will.
 Through the soul, one can interact with the psychological realm.
+However, many regenerated believers remain in their soul as soulish Christians and fail to touch their innermost part: the spirit.
+This is the denying of the soul-life which is repeatedly emphasized by the Lord Jesus.

 ![diagram of soul](../img/WL64-03-20EconomyGod06_2_chart.png)

 ## Significance

 The divine attributes of God are manifest through the soul.
 God cannot be expressed with just the spirit.
-Through the soul we can reflect the Lord (2 Cor.
+Through the soul one can reflect the Lord (2 Cor.
 3:18).

 ## Biblical Basis